BillHertzing/ATAP.Utilities/SolutionDocumentation/NewComputerSetup.md

 ## Add new host to the IAC configuration

 At this point, the new host is ready to accept further configuration from the AnsibleController host.
 See [TBD] for the

+### Driver updates

+Use the Windows GUI to install driver updates, update all that are out of date Windows Update -> Advanced Options -> Optional Updates

+### Install Dropbox, and sync

+### Map User Directories to dropbox